Calcium

 Calcium and osteoporosis

-A long-term calcium deficiency causes the reserves of calcium to be broken down from the bones in order to supply the rest of the body.
-The continuous loss of bone mass results in osteoporosis.
+A long-term calcium deficiency leads to calcium reserves being drawn from the bones to supply the rest of the body.
+This increased loss of bone mass results in osteoporosis.
 The bones become brittle and unstable, which can quickly lead to fractures.

-Together with vitamin D, calcium intake is therefore particularly important in preventing this disease.
-Physical activity also plays a role here, so you should make sure that you move enough.
+Together with vitamin D, calcium intake is therefore particularly important for preventing this condition.
+Physical activity also plays a role here, so you should ensure you get enough exercise.

-The daily average of calcium for an adult is 750 mg.
-This amount can normally be absorbed through food.
-If it is not possible to meet this amount, additional intake of dietary supplements can be considered.
-As a rule, an overdose through food intake itself is hardly possible.
-However, caution is advised especially in connection with additional preparations, such as calcium tablets.
-Too high a calcium level in the body can, for example, affect the kidneys and should therefore not be underestimated.
+The average daily calcium intake for an adult is 750 mg.
+This amount can normally be obtained through food.
+If it is not possible to meet this requirement, taking additional dietary supplements may be considered.
+As a rule, it is highly unlikely to overdose through diet alone.
+However, particular caution is advised when taking additional supplements – such as calcium tablets.
+Excessive calcium levels in the body can, for example, affect the kidneys and should therefore not be underestimated.

-Certain groups of people should urgently make sure to meet and maintain their calcium balance.
-These include especially children who are in their growth phase.
-Seniors, pregnant women and breastfeeding women should also make sure they get enough calcium.
-Competitive athletes should also pay attention to meeting their needs, as they lose a particularly large amount of calcium through sweat.
+Certain groups of people should take particular care to ensure they meet and maintain their calcium requirements.
+These include, above all, children who are still growing.
+Older people, pregnant women and those who are breastfeeding should also ensure they consume sufficient calcium.
+Competitive athletes should likewise ensure they meet their calcium requirements, as they lose particularly large amounts of calcium through sweat.

 Frequently Asked Questions